Primary clarifier for purification

 Benefits of the combination of a primary clarifier with a biological treatment and a lamella clarifier

-Combining a primary clarifier, biological treatment and a lamella clarifier optimizes the quality of the treated water and meets environmental standards.
+Combining a primary clarifier, a biological treatment and a lamella clarifier makes it possible to optimize the quality of the treated water and to comply with environmental standards.
 This treatment system is often used in industrial applications and wastewater treatment plants to ensure clean and safe water.

 The advantages of combining these three pieces of equipment are numerous: